|

 There

-are several carpet mills that make a softer nylon carpet.
-They are more costly
+are several carpet mills that offer a softer nylon carpet.
+Carpet made with the

-extrude the filament thinner to create the soft feel.
-In doing so I think they
+extrude the fiber strand thinner to create the softer feel.
+In doing so it

-sacrifice some durability and resiliency of the carpet pile.
+reduces the durability and resiliency of the carpet pile.
+"Soft

 All Carpets